top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-Day 1: The main tour starts this evening at Makassar (UPG), where we will overnight next to the airport.
+Day 1: The tour starts this evening at our hotel near Makassar International Airport (UPG).

-Day 2: Early this morning, we will drive out of town to the nearby limestone hills of Karaenta Forest.
-Here, we will search for the recently described Sulawesi Streaked Flycatcher, along with the distinctive Black-headed Kingfisher.
-We will also look for Sulawesi Hornbill and the scarce Piping Crow, both of these species easiest to see here.
-Other key birds include Sulawesi Babbler, White-necked Myna, Grey-sided Flowerpecker, and Yellow-sided Flowerpecker alongside more widespread species.
-Later in the afternoon, we will return to Makassar and take an afternoon flight to Palu, from where we will transfer to Lore Lindu National Park.
+Day 4: Early this morning we will drive out of town to the nearby limestone hills of Karaenta Forest.
+Here we will search for the recently described Sulawesi Streaked Flycatcher, along with the distinctive Black-headed Kingfisher.
+We will also look for Sulawesi Hornbill and the scarce Piping Crow, both of which are easiest to see here.
+Other key birds include Sulawesi Babbler, White-necked Myna, Grey-sided Flowerpecker and Yellow-sided Flowerpecker, alongside more widespread species.
+Later in the afternoon we will return to Makassar and take a flight to Palu, from where we will transfer to Lore Lindu National Park.
 Night near Lore Lindu National Park.

-Day 6: After some final birding in Lore Lindu National Park, we will transfer back to Palu, with stops on the way in search of Pale-headed Munia and Black-faced Munia, plus maybe Red-backed Buttonquail.
-Night on Palu.
+Day 8: After some final birding in Lore Lindu National Park, we will transfer back to Palu, with stops along the way in search of Pale-headed Munia and Black-faced Munia, with an outside chance of Red-backed Buttonquail too.
+Night in Palu.

-Day 7: Our travel day starts with an early morning flight to Manado (via Makassar) on the Minahassa Peninsula, from where we will transfer to Kotamobagu for a two-night stay.
+Day 9: Our travel day starts with an early morning flight to Manado (via Makassar) on the Minahassa Peninsula, from where we will transfer to Kotamobagu for a three-night stay.

-Day 9: Our second morning in the Kotamobagu area will be on Gunung Ambang, where our main target will be the rare Matinan Blue Flycatcher.
-This species is known to occur only in restricted areas of the Minahassa Peninsula.
-The pre-dawn walk could produce another Cinnabar Boobook subspecies, along with Speckled Boobook.
-We will also have another chance here for the seldom-seen Sombre Pigeon, along with the always-difficult Scaly-breasted Kingfisher.
-We will then transit to Tomohon for an overnight stay.
+Day 12: Our final morning in the Kotamobagu area will be spent on Gunung Ambang, where our main target will be the rare Matinan Blue Flycatcher.
+This species occurs only in restricted areas of the Minahassa Peninsula.
+The pre-dawn walk could produce another subspecies of Cinnabar Boobook, and give us more chances for Speckled Boobook.
+This is a good site for the seldom-seen Sombre Pigeon, and is our first chance for the always-difficult Scaly-breasted Kingfisher.
+Later we will transfer to Tomohon for an overnight stay.

-Day 10: This morning we will be birding on Gunung Mahawu and looking for Scaly Kingfisher, which is best seen here.
-We will also try for Sulawesi Pitta, among others, before continuing towards Tangkoko, where we will have a first full afternoon of birding.
-We will take a boat ride through some mangroves to look for Great-billed Kingfisher and some other restricted species.
-Tonight, we will be looking for the rare Minahassa Masked Owl, which we hope to find either tonight or early tomorrow morning!
-Other nightbirds should include Sulawesi Scops Owl, Sulawesi Nightjar, or Sulawesi Masked Owl.
-Ochre-bellied Boobook could also be seen, but there’s usually a known roost for that one.
+Day 13: This morning we will bird on Gunung Mahawu, looking in particular for Scaly-breasted Kingfisher, which is best seen here.
+We will also try for Sulawesi Pitta before continuing towards Tangkoko National Park, where we will enjoy a first full afternoon of birding.
+A boat ride through mangroves will be highlighted by Great-billed Kingfisher and several other interested species.
+Tonight we will have our first attempt at finding the rare Minahassa Masked Owl, while other nightbirds may include Sulawesi Masked Owl, Ochre-bellied Boobook, Sulawesi Scops Owl, and Sulawesi Nightjar.
 Night near Tangkoko National Park.

-Day 17: From Subaim, we will transfer back to Ternate Airport (TTE), where the tour ends this morning.
+Day 21: From Subaim we will transfer back to Ternate Airport (TTE), where the tour ends this afternoon.

 bottom of page